sjdenholm/sjdenholm.github.io/projects/_posts/2015-08-26-diabetic_python.md

 ---
 layout: post
-title: "test project"
+title: "Diabetic Python"
 date: 2015-08-26
-category: project
+category: draft
 ---

-## Test project 1!
+# Test project 1!

 This is a TEST!